Help at Hand

 Key members of staff

-The key members of staff you will have contact with are: your Year Manager/Tutor, your Module Lecturers, your Subject Librarian, your Assistant Dean of Studies and the Dean of Studies.
+The key members of staff you will have contact with are: your Year Manager/Tutor, your Module Lecturers, your Subject Librarian, your Assistant Dean of School and the Dean of School.

 On this page you will also find some details of other support that you may need during your time at UCB, such as The Student Services Unit and hired@UCB, which is the Careers and Employability Suite.